lupyuen/pinetime-rust-mynewt/rust/app/src/mcuboot.md

 1. my_sensor_app.*: Application Firmware that supports firmware upgrade over Bluetooth.

 1. pinetime-rust-mynewt.7z: Complete set of build files generated on macOS

+Installation:

+1. Bootloader (mynewt.bin) should be flashed at 0x0 in Flash ROM

+1. Firmware (e.g. my_sensor_app.bin, or your firmware) should be flashed at 0x4000 in SPI Flash

+1. Boot Graphic goes into SPI Flash at 0x0

+1. Simple tool that converts PNG into RGB565 format for flashing: https://lupyuen.github.io/pinetime-rust-mynewt/articles/mcuboot#write-boot-graphic-to-spi-flash-on-pinetime

 Video demo: